akdhandy/A-star-implementation-on-TurtleBot-using-ROS/README.md

 	Upon the running the code the user is prompted to provide a number of inputs.
 The sample usecase has been provided below -

-	Please enter radius of the robot: -->
+	Please enter radius of the robot:-->
 	1(**then press Enter)

 	Please enter the clearance:-->
 	1(**then press Enter)